- Oops!Something went wrong.Please try again later.

-Molson Coors Brewing Company Price, Consensus and EPS Surprise
+Molson Coors Beverage Company Price, Consensus and EPS Surprise

 Other Financial Updates

-Diageo plc DEO, with long-term earnings per share growth rate of 8.4%, currently carries a Zacks Rank #2 (Buy).
+Darling Ingredients DAR, which currently flaunts a Zacks Rank #2 (Buy), has a trailing four-quarter earnings surprise of 26.3%, on average.
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Molson Coors Beverage Company (TAP) : Free Stock Analysis Report

 Diageo plc (DEO) : Free Stock Analysis Report

 Darling Ingredients Inc. (DAR) : Free Stock Analysis Report

 MEDIFAST INC (MED) : Free Stock Analysis Report